 Different types of data are currently stored in different databases and in most cases not Findable, Accessible, Interoperable and Reusable (FAIR data).
 These data are ranging from product development to scientific literature and consumer-accessible information.

-To allow the sharing of this massive amount of data and models – and to make this process more efficient – the new project IoF focuses on defining and setting up an infrastructure.
-It will use different computational sources, different data and model owners.
-In addition, it will use the development of improved sensing systems in food production.
+The Internet of Food (IoF) project aims to define and set up an infrastructure to allow (conditional) sharing of data and models from different computational sources and different data and model owners.
+In addition, the project focus lies on the development of improved sensing systems in food production.
+These seperate objectives will support the transition to a more efficient and sustainable food industry.
 Furthermore, it will create a learning community to educate future digital food experts.

 This way of sharing data and models will create a much more sustainable research process with a significant reduction in data loss and miscommunication.
 The extended use and integration of sensors in this digital highway will help to reduce inefficiencies in production and inefficient use of raw materials and utilities.
 It will also permit to increase operational efficiency by product and process optimization.